 4. Make a GEDCOM File of Your Family Tree Data

 As the recent incident with Ancestry.com discontinuing its highly popular Family Tree Maker software highlights, you need to be sure you can import your family tree data into a new program if it becomes unusable on the program you usually use.
-A GEDCOM file is transferable to most family tree software programs, and the vast majority of them, including Family Tree Maker, allow you to make a GEDCOM.
+A GEDCOM file is transferable to most family tree software programs, and the vast majority of them, including Family Tree Maker, allows you to make a GEDCOM.
 As with your regular backup files, make GEDCOMs on a regular basis and store them on a variety of mediums that are kept in two to three different locations away from your home.

 The backup files you’ve made won’t do any good if you don’t have the software to import them to.
 If your computer is stolen or broken, you will need to be able to re-upload your software onto your new computer.
-If your software is discontinued, like with Family Tree Maker, and you haven’t made a GEDCOM, you won’t be able to access your data at all, so keeping a copy of your software on CD is extremely important.
+If your software is discontinued, like with Family Tree Maker, and you haven’t made a GEDCOM, you won’t be able to access your data at all, so keeping a copy of your software on thumb drive is extremely important.
 Even if you just use it to upload your information to make a GEDCOM to use with a new software program, you’ll need to have the old program to do it.